Super Star (2002 film): Andhra Pradesh

-The Telugu dubbed version of Superstar which was released in Andhra Pradesh in 2003 (a year after its original Kannada release) was titled as Stupid - O Pichi Vadi Prema Katha and had a good opening across Andhra Pradesh, owing mainly to Upendra's Telugu fan following which he had gained due to the large success of the Telugu versions of his earlier blockbuster movies like A and Upendra, and a few straight Telugu movies like Raa and Kanyadanam which were box office hits.
-Although Superstar was just an average grosser in Karnataka, Stupid surprisingly turned out to be a hit in Andhra Pradesh by completing 100 days of run and its distributors in Andhra Pradesh earned fair profits from the movie.
+In 2003, a Telugu dub of Super Star was released in Andhra Pradesh, titled Stupid - O Pichi Vadi Prema Katha.
+The film enjoyed a strong opening weekend across Andhra Pradesh due to Upendra's Telugu fan base, which he gained due to the success of earlier box office hits Raa and Kanyadanam.
+Although Super Star was an average grosser in Karnataka, Stupid was a hit in Andhra Pradesh, running in cinemas for 100 days, and distributors in Andhra Pradesh earned significant profit from the movie.